 See Email Headers and Footers for more information.

-After designing your email message, you will want to review it for accuracy.
+After you've designed your email message, you'll want to look it over for accuracy.

 |Sample Preview||Preview personalization will appear to your contacts.|

 |Validate Message||Check your email message for required attributes such as a subject line, sender address, contacts, email content, and opt-out links.|

 |Spam Score||Generate a spam score from 0 to 15 by checking your email message for spam characteristics.